fredtcaroli/ezCV/README.md

     # This flag tells ezCV that this operator only accepts grayscale images
     only_gray = True

+    # You declare your parameters with Parameter classes, but you can use them like they
+    # are regular builtin types, like strings and integers
     threshold = IntegerParameter(default_value=127, lower=0, upper=255)
     method = EnumParameter(possible_values=["binary", "otsu"], default_value="binary")